leo0514/vpc-on-classic-network/Fortigate_300C_Conf.md

 ## To create a secure connection with the local IBM Cloud VPC
 {: #fortigate-to-create-a-secure-connection-with-the-local-ibm-cloud-vpc}

-To create a secure connection, you'll create the VPN connection within your VPC, which is similar to the 2 VPC example.
+To create a secure connection, you'll create the VPN connection within your VPC, which is similar to the two VPC example.

 * Create a VPN gateway on your VPC subnet  along with a VPN connection between the VPC and the FortiGate unit, setting `local_cidrs` to the subnet value on the VPC, and `peer_cidrs` to the subnet value on the FortiGate.